City of Hope’s cell experiments show more effective genetic ‘cuts’ that could one day become the foundation of new and more effective gene therapies

 “Our CRISPR-Cas9 design may be the difference between trying to cut a ribeye steak with a butter knife versus slicing it with a steak knife,” said Tristan Scott, Ph.D., lead author of the study and a staff research scientist at City of Hope’s Center for Gene Therapy.
 “Other scientists have tried to improve CRISPR cutting through chemical modifications, but that’s an expensive process and is like diamond-coating a blade.
 Instead, we have designed a better pair of scissors you can buy at any convenience store.”

 The study, published in Scientific Reports on Nov.
 6, is the first time scientists have systematically gone through the guide RNA sequence to change it and improve CRISPR-Cas9 technology, Scott said.
-The Kevin Morris Lab at City of Hope has filed a patent application claiming this improved CRISPR-Cas9 design, which could result in a doubling of activity but the exact amount was dependent on the target site, Scott said.

 This study is just one of the many ways City of Hope, a world-renowned independent research and treatment center for cancer, diabetes and other life-threatening diseases, is helping to enable precision medicine.
 Its researchers are building foundational blocks that equip gene therapies with tools that work better.